This template was contributed by

 - When the beard is dry, use the #3 round brush again to make the mustache.
 Using the Ivory paint, pull teardrops from the middle outwards.
 Let the mustache dry completely.

 - Using the # 4 floater brush, float candy bar brown above the brim of the hat and in the fold of the hat.
 Float above the cuffs of the mittens, around the bottom of the bear and above the fur at the bottom of the coat in Candy Bar Brown.
-(Indicated as ////// on the pattern.)
+(Indicated as ////// on the template.)

 - Stipple the cheeks with Candy Bar Brown.
 Dot the tops of the cheeks in Ivory paint with the stylus.